 China Brief is a primary source of timely information and cutting-edge analysis for policy-makers, intelligence and military personnel, academics, journalists, and business leaders.
 It is published under the direction of Dr. Arthur Waldron at the University of Pennsylvania and is edited by Matt Schrader.
 In addition to its audience in the United States, China Brief is widely-read in East Asia, where articles are regularly translated and reprinted in leading newspapers, journals and websites.
 Through the use of indigenous sources and detailed and objective analysis, China Brief keeps U.S. public and private sector decision-makers alike informed of developments and trends in China.
-Writers include Senior Fellow Willy Wo-Lap Lam, Fellow Peter Mattis, Dennis Blasko, Wenran Jiang and other experts, many of whom are based in Asia.
+Writers include Senior Fellow Willy Wo-Lap Lam, Dennis Blasko, Wenran Jiang and other experts, many of whom are based in Asia.

 We welcome submissions to China Brief.